The SacAnime Masquerade and Cosplay Parade, open to competitors of all ages and skill levels, is one of the most popular events of the weekend!

 If you made your costume, but your group is not eligible for Craftsmanship judging, you may have your own costume judged individually.
 Only one costume per contestant may be judged for Craftsmanship.
 (So even if you made three costumes, you may only choose one to be judged, so pick your strongest entry.)
 You will still enter with the rest of your group for the Presentation judging portion of the contest.

-If you are entering your costume for Craftsmanship Judging, you will be required to provide at least three(3) In-Progress photos of your costume at the time of sign-in.
+If you are entering your costume for Craftsmanship Judging, we encourage you to provide at least three(3) In-Progress photos of your costume at the time of sign-in.
+If you didn’t remember to take pictures of your costume while you were making it, be prepared to have the judges ask you about every step of the process!

 We have added this policy in response to contestants trying to enter store-bought or commissioned costumes to gain an unfair advantage over those who made their own costumes.
 Remember, Craftsmanship Judging is to see your skill, not the size of your bank account.